Welcome to Community!

 About

-Two years ago, the desire to plant an ACNA church somewhere in Onslow County began.
-It was at that time Fr.
-Chris Lee was selected as the church planter and moved to North Carolina.
-After months of vision casting, the call to form the launch team began.
-The church plant was named St. Christopher’s by Bishop Alan Hawkins, and officially launched March 3, 2024.
+In 2022, Fr.
+Chris Lee was selected to plant a new community in coastal North Carolina.
+After months of vision casting, the call to form the launch team began and was named St. Christopher’s by Bishop Alan Hawkins.
+The ministry officially launched March 3, 2024.

 St. Christopher's is in the Anglican Diocese of Christ Our Hope.